DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/logout/external.md

 Not all external providers support sign-out, as it depends on the protocol and features they support.

 Don't forget that your logout page still needs to complete all the other steps to properly sign the user out.
-But this is complicated if the logout page must redirect to an external provider to sign out.
+This is complicated if the logout page must redirect to an external provider to sign out.
 To achieve both, it is necessary to have the external provider to redirect the user back to your IdentityServer after signing out of the external provider.
 Across this redirect exchange, there will be state that must be maintained so the complete sign out workflow can complete successfully.